Evo-F/arania-world/kingdoms/chingua.md

 There are **five** major houses in Ch'ingua, each one holding sway over a major city and its surroundings.
 Currently, these are:
 - [[House Dire]], holding the city of [[Tys]].
 - [[House Kolir]], holding the city of [[Kolir]].
-- [[House Aran]], holding the city of [[Dawngate]].
+- [[house_aran|House Aran]], holding the city of [[Dawngate]].
 - [[house_cole|House Cole]], holding the city of [[Fralia]].
 - [[House Nistro]], holding the city of [[Katadin]].

 As they have each sworn direct fealty to the Ch'inguan Royal House, the five major houses are rarely in direct opposition to one another.
-However, historically there has been very little love amongst the major houses, as each seeks to enrich themselves even at the expense of others.
+However, historically there has been very little love amongst the Major Houses, as each seeks to enrich themselves even at the expense of others.

 Major Houses are always elevated from an existing Minor House at the behest of the Royal House, typically to fill a vacancy.
 Most recently, this occurred with House Dire - following the [[4c1113_succession_crisis|Succession Crisis of 1113 4C]] and the ascent of House Margrave to the throne of Ch'ingua, it was decreed that House Dire would take their place as the Major House of Tys.
 Previously, House Dire was a lesser-known house in the town of [[Luster]], but in recognition of their aid during the Succession Crisis, they were elevated to the status of Major House.
 ### Minor Houses